Lurasidone: Medical uses

 Lurasidone is used to treat schizophrenia and bipolar disorder.
 In bipolar disorder, it has been studied both as a monotherapy and adjunctive treatment to lithium or valproate.

-The European Medicines Agency approved lurasidone for the treatment of schizophrenia for people aged 13 years and older, but not for bipolar disorder.
-In the United States, it is used to treat schizophrenia for people aged 13 years and older, as well as depressive episodes of bipolar disorder age 10 and over as a monotherapy, and in conjunction with lithium or valproate in adults.
+The European Medicines Agency approved lurasidone for the treatment of schizophrenia for people aged 13 years and older.
+Its use in Europe for bipolar disorder is considered off-label.
+In the United States, it is used to treat schizophrenia for people aged 13 years and older.
 In July 2013, lurasidone received approval for bipolar I depression.
+This includes depressive episodes of bipolar disorder age 10 and over as a monotherapy, and in conjunction with lithium or valproate in adults.

 In June 2020, lurasidone was approved in Japan, eight years after its first approval in the United States.
 In Japan it is approved for bipolar depression and schizophrenia.
+Lurasidone is not approved by the Food and Drug Administration (FDA) for the treatment of behavior disorders in older adults with dementia.

-Few available atypical antipsychotics are known to possess antidepressant efficacy in bipolar disorder (with the notable exceptions being cariprazine, quetiapine, olanzapine and possibly asenapine) as a monotherapy, even though the majority of atypical antipsychotics are known to possess significant antimanic activity, which is yet to be clearly demonstrated for lurasidone.
+Few available atypical antipsychotics are known to possess antidepressant efficacy in bipolar disorder (with the notable exceptions being cariprazine, quetiapine, olanzapine and possibly asenapine) as a monotherapy.
+The majority of atypical antipsychotics are known to possess significant antimanic activity, however lurasidone is unusual as it was never studied for acute mania.

 In the early post approval period lurasidone-treated patients with bipolar disorder were retrospectively found to have more complex clinical profiles, comorbidities, and prior treatment history compared to patients initiated with other atypical antipsychotics.
-The study authors suggest this may be due to "the overall clinical profile of lurasidone, the role perceived for lurasidone in the therapeutic armamentarium by practitioners, and the recent introduction of lurasidone into clinical practice during the study period."
+The study authors suggest this may be due to "the overall clinical profile of lurasidone, the role perceived for lurasidone in the therapeutic armamentarium by practitioners, and the recent introduction of lurasidone into clinical practice during the study period".

-Lurasidone is not approved by the Food and Drug Administration (FDA) for the treatment of behavior disorders in older adults with dementia.

 Contraindications

 Lurasidone is contraindicated in individuals who are taking strong inhibitors of the liver enzyme CYP3A4 (ketoconazole, clarithromycin, ritonavir, levodropropizine, etc.) or inducers (carbamazepine, St. John's wort, phenytoin, rifampicin etc.).
 The use of lurasidone in pregnant women has not been studied and is not recommended; in animal studies, no risks have been found.
 Excretion in breast milk is also unknown; lurasidone is not recommended for breastfeeding women.
-In the United States, it is not indicated for use in children.
 The enzyme CYP3A4 is involved in the digestion of drugs.
-Inhibitors such as grapefruit juice block its function resulting in too much drug in the body.
+Inhibitors such as grapefruit juice block its function, resulting in too much drug in the body.